781flyingdutchman/background_downloader/README.md

 `waitingToRetry` -> `enqueued` -> `running` -> `complete` (if the second try succeeds, or more retries if needed).

+### Requiring WiFi

+If the `requiresWiFi` field of a `BackgroundDownloadTask` is set to true, the task won't start downloading unless a WiFi network is available.
+By default `requiresWiFi` is false, and downloads will use the cellular (or metered) network if WiFi is not available, which may incur cost.

 ### Metadata

 Also optionally, `metaData` can be added to the `BackgroundDownloadTask` (a `String`).
 Metadata is ignored by the downloader but may be helpful when receiving an update about the task.

+### POST requests

+If the server request is a HTTP POST request (instead of the default GET request) then set the `post` field of the `BackgroundDownloadTask` to a `String` or `UInt8List` representing the data to be posted (for example, a JSON representation of an object).
+To make a POST request with no data, set `post` to an empty `String`.

 ### Managing and monitoring tasks in the queue